MarinerLHS/QA_Junior_projects/Multiplex_App_Testing/Test-Cases/TC_7_Make_a_call_to_the_cinema.md

 ## Actual Result:

-- The application opens empty dealer.
+- The application opens empty dialer.
-- Fiddler shows tha there is no requests or responses while tapping on mobile phone icon.
+- Fiddler shows that there is no requests or responses while tapping on mobile phone icon.

 - **Status**: Fail